 The country has multi-ethnic, multi-cultural, multi-lingual and multi-religious society i.e. the total 29 states of

 The word “Himalayas” means a house of snow or snow abode in Sanskrit.
 The Indian Himalayas spread over the northern frontiers and the north of it is known as roof the world.
 The Himalayas span Jammu & Kashmir, Uttarakhand, Himachal, Sikkim, Arunachal Pradesh and Bay of Bengal in India.

 Another thing, not to miss in the Himalayas is Himalayan Toy Train of Shimla, Darjeeling, Ooty.
 These colonial trains are a part of UNESCO Heritage sites and they provide a mesmerizing experience.
 The scenic beauty around the lush green landscapes and blue sky from the speeding train looks just out of the world.

 If you are an adventure lover and like an instant adrenaline rush, then travel India.
-In India, adventure follows everywhere – be it while hiking or driving in the Himalayas in Leh Ladakh and Spiti Valley, riding around the beaches of Goa; while doing safari in Sariska Tiger reserve or checking the haunted Bhangarh fort of Rajasthan, while checking wildlife in the Himalayas or jungle, while passing the highest motorable passes in Ladakh or ridging the double-humped camels in Nubra valley or moving endlessly in the chaotic streets of Old Delhi, while hitchhiking or boarding the public transport.
+In India, adventure follows everywhere – be it while hiking or driving in the Himalayas in Leh Ladakh and Spiti Valley, riding around the beaches of Goa; while doing a safari in Sariska Tiger Reserve, Ranthambore National Park or checking the haunted Bhangarh fort of Rajasthan, while checking the wildlife in the Himalayas or jungle, while passing the highest motorable passes in Ladakh or ridging the double-humped camels in Nubra valley or moving endlessly in the chaotic streets of Old Delhi, while hitchhiking or boarding the public transport.
 In every nook and corner, you will find an endless adventure and it is extremely fun.

 High Altitude Lakes